 Learning that I would potentially be experiencing four seasons in just one week, my OCD packing kicked into gear – literally.
 I mean, I’m a Florida girl, I had no gear!
 Read about what I packed here.
 But it gave me a great excuse to invest in some new fashionable, hiking attire (is that an oxymoron?).
 Be sure to research Patagonia Chile weather before you go, and especially Torres del Paine national park weather before you go.
 Spend some time researching the different packing strategies out there.
 And plan to layer, layer, layer.

 I was most excited about my accommodations at Patagonia Camp, one of the few Patagonia Chile resort destinations.
-I was told I’d be glamping (upscale camping) but the accommodations were much more luxurious that I ever expected.
+This was glamping (upscale camping) at its best, but the accommodations were much more luxurious that I ever expected.
 I mean, if the Four Seasons offered yurt accommodations, these would be them!
 Initially, I was reminded of that time I stayed in a Bedouin tent in Jordan and saw the biggest spider of my life, but once I settled in, the level of comfort and luxury gave me peace of mind.
 If you’re planning a trip to Patagonia, this is the place to stay.

 The resort is just on the outskirts of Torres del Paine National Park.
 One of the main reasons travelers choose Patagonia Camp is for the guided excursions hosted by local guides.
 Each evening, guests of the resort gather with the guides to talk about the plans for the next day, often dictated by weather followed by skill level.
-Hiking is probably the most popular activity as the national parks offers dozens of trails, each offering a different perspective of the region.
-There’s so much to learn about the history, topography, and climate of the region and local guides offer a well-rounded education.
+Hiking in Patagonia is probably the most popular activity.
+The national parks offers dozens of trails, each offering a different perspective of the region.
+There’s so much to learn about the history, topography, and climate of the region.
+Local guides offer a well-rounded education for your Patagonia travel.

-The first day, we set out for the Flora and Fauna Trail after we received the requisite talk about what to do if you encounter a puma.
-Seeing the pumas is considered a good day on the trail and we got lucky!
+The first day, we set out for the Flora and Fauna Trail.
+We received the requisite talk about what to do if you encounter a puma.
+Seeing the pumas is a good day on the trail and we got lucky!
 Our guide shushed our group, pulled out her binoculars, and spotted two pumas in the distance chasing a pack of guanacos.
 Condors circled overhead with their majestic 12-foot wingspan.
 We saw remnants of where guanacos (South America’s version of the llama) dug pits in the ground to bathe themselves in the sand.

-The trail was wide open and flat, not as challenging as the W Trail, which some in our group chose to do but I knew my mid-life knees would not tolerate.
-But the W Trail is considered the pinnacle of a Patagonian experience.
+The trail was wide open and flat, not as challenging as the W Trail.
+Some in our group chose to do but I knew my mid-life knees would not tolerate.
+But the W Trail is the pinnacle of a Patagonia travel experience.

 Each day was a new adventure.
 Hiking in Torres del Paine National Park, trekking, visiting waterfalls, and simply relaxing at the camp.
 One day, I tagged along with a guide who introduced me to maté, South America’s version of an energy drink.
 She knew I had a fascination with gauchos (the Chilean cowboys), so she took me to a nearby puesto (a tiny cabin where gauchos typically shelter) and we shared a gourd of maté.

-The final day of our trip, a bittersweet one (not to mention the dreaded 24-hour journey home), was a bucket list experience for sure.
+The final day of our trip, a bittersweet one, was a bucket list experience for sure.
 We walked along the shores of Lake Grey to see the ice fields and icebergs.
 I never knew how an iceberg could make me so happy.

 If you’re curious about or planning a trip to Patagonia, here are a few more resources for you.
 You’ll want to decide if you want to visit Patagonia Chile or Argentina.